erikrikarddaniel/biomakefiles/doc/running_diamond_megan.md

 ## Running Diamond

 Diamond is, at the time of writing, a tool only for protein databases.
-It has a blastx, as well as a blastp, mode though so one can align nucleotide sequences.
+It has a blastx as well as a blastp mode though so one can align nucleotide sequences.

 1) Download NCBI's RefSeq protein database